<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=219278401939698&amp;ev=PageView&amp;noscript=1">

 Ideally, you need to get to the point where you can say give me "X" budget, and I'll generate "X" revenue.
 That's what your boss wants to hear.

-When your CFO sees that you can reliably predict the next quarter's revenues based on what's happening at the top of your funnel today, they'll be more willing to invest in marketing.
+When your CFO sees that you can reliably predict the next quarter's revenue based on what's happening at the top of your funnel today, they'll be more willing to invest in marketing.
+They’ll trust your judgment because you have the numbers to back it up.

 Automate this data analytics process so that as you increase website traffic, the model updates to show your new revenue projections.
 Now, you're always ready for C-suite meetings and marketing budget discussions.
+When you talk, your boss and other company leaders listen.

 5. Show What Worked Last Year